 While the current governance model has proven robust, the increasing complexity of the communications market and the pace of technological change will require a governance structure that is more flexible and supports timely and well-informed decision-making.
-It will require decision makers that have a comprehensive knowledge of the communications sector and are expert regulatory practitioners.
-The significant changes that are occurring in the communications landscape requires members who can consider issues across industry boundaries rather than being specialists, or participants, in a single sector.
+It will require decision-makers who have a comprehensive knowledge of the communications sector and are expert regulatory practitioners.
+The significant changes occurring in the communications landscape require members who can consider issues across industry boundaries rather than being specialists, or participants, in a single sector.